Author:

 This map is a bit special insofar as it is designed to overlap the medieval town maps to form a waterfront outside the main city wall.
 An additional gate (Caesarea gate) leads to the harbour area without entering the town.

-the Caesarea gate is in H6, wooden stairs to the pier are in N8.
+ID letters should be written on the landward side; the Caesarea gate is in H6, wooden stairs to the pier are in N8.

 Back to index